vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 **Few Notable Points**
 - Minikube can be started with static ip to utilize the samples mentioned below easily (Reference: https://minikube.sigs.k8s.io/docs/tutorials/static_ip/)
+   - Minimum version of minikube required for using static-ip feature is `1.29.0`
 - Only values for standalone fields which are already in use are the only fields recommended and supported to be modified.
    - For example, if `issuerUri` is already being used, only then the value for that field can be changed in `values.yaml` of the helm charts.
    - For all other scenarios where a field was not in use or empty before and needs to be changed, you need to generate a new set of helm charts using the procedure mentioned [here](#generating-new-helm-charts).